Monday, February 5, 2024

 KOTFM's setting may be far from the usual Scorsese gangster fare, but it often feels like a spiritual cousin to Goodfellas or Casino, giving us an intimate portrait of these evil men and their unchecked reign of terror.
 Once the Bureau of Investigation gets involved (these incidents led directly to the birth of the FBI), the parallels between the William King Hales and the Jimmy Conways of the world become quite clear.
 As illustrated in The Wolf of Wall Street, organized crime needn't just be about narcotics and gunfire.

 But Scorsese is also holding up a much-needed mirror to this country's history of race-related atrocities and the system that allowed them go to unpunished for far too long; Hale and his conspirators commit murder casually and thoughtlessly, as though their victims were farm animals.
 Their bigotry is so intense it never seems to occur to them that what they're doing is a crime.
-The film also references the Tulsa Massacre, another reprehensible event that took place around the same time and was forgotten about for decades.
+The film also references the Tulsa Massacre, another reprehensible event that took place around the same time and was forgotten for decades.
 That neither of these incidents is a mandatory inclusion in high school history classes is a travesty.

 With Killers of the Flower Moon, Scorsese has added yet another riveting (if a tad overlong) entry to arguably the greatest filmography any director has ever assembled.
 Led by a trio of strong performances and aided by painstakingly authentic period detail, the film is an excellently made document; an exhibit supporting the argument for cinema as one of society's great historical educators.
 If public education has failed to make students adequately aware of the horrors of institutional racism in America, perhaps it's up to filmmakers to set the record straight.